cloudify-cosmo/packman/docs/pkm.rst

         -f --components_file=<path> Components file path (if ommited, will assume packages.py in the cwd) --verbose                   a LOT of output (NOT YET IMPLEMENTED) -v --version                Display current version of sandman and exit

+.. note:: when not specifying copmonents explicitly using the --components flag, the task will run on all components in the dict.